 Figure 19.
-The clinical appearance of the case from F8 with new mutation, .
-The fundus appearance of AVMD shows yellow foveal deposits (A, B), which is hyperautofluorescent in the REnd hypofluorescent in the LE (D); FA showed hyperfluorescence in both eyes (E, F) and SD-OCT shows a hyperreflective subfoveal deposits bilaterally that extent to the inner retina of the RE ().
+The clinical appearance of the case from F8-II-2 with the new mutation, c.824_828+3delinsCATTTGGGCTCCTCATTTGG .
+The fundus appearance of AVMD shows yellow foveal deposits (A, B), which is hyperautofluorescent in the RE (C) and hypofluorescent in the LE (D); FA showed hyperfluorescence of the lesion in both eyes (E, F) and SD-OCT shows a hyperreflective subfoveal deposits bilaterally (G, H) that extent to the inner retina of the RE (yellow arrow) (G) and causes choroidal hyperrefectivity at the foveal region on the LE (yellow brace) (H).

 4. Discussion